wys8c764/CSN/README.md

  weighted: 1: edge is weighted; 0: edge is not weighted (Default)

- csn: Cell-specific network, sparse matrix, rows = genes, columns = genes
+ csn: Cell-specific network, the kth CSN is in csn{k}, rows = genes, columns = genes

  Note that too many cells or genes may lead to out of memory.